IIIT-Delhi/Arche/README.md

 The ``**yourUsername**`` branch doesn't even exist on Upstream anymore.
 Now, your local repository and the Upstream are **NOT** in sync.
 The reason behind this is that the new ``README.md`` file exists on ``master`` branch of Upstream while it exists on ``**yourUsername**`` branch of the cloned repository.

+``Please switch to your master branch on your local copy before proceeding.``

 To update your cloned repository according to your Upstream, execute the following: